"Reaching For Success" Excerpt

 "I knew you would.
 Come on, let's get you some lunch," the mother said.
 They walked away together and I exchanged a look with the girls sitting with me.
 We were the last three; one of us would leave knowing that we'd finally gotten our big break.

 "Candace Middlesworth," a woman called from through the open doors.

 "Oh God, oh God, that's me," I whispered.

 "Go," said the girl to my left, releasing my hand and nudging me with her shoulder.

 "Good luck," whispered the girl to my right.

-"Candace Middlesworth!" the woman shouted.
+"Candace Middlesworth!" the woman said again, louder.
 I gathered my script and leapt from my seat, straightening my dress as I walked.

 "I'm here, I'm here," I said nervously, walking into the room and turning to close the doors.
 Taking one last breath, I turned back to the panel of studio executives.
 Now was my time to shine.
 "But I'm not Candace," I said, slipping into the silky voice of the character I was hoping to play.

 "My name is Olivia James, and I'm here to speak with Michael Masters."
 I delivered the line from the script effortlessly, watching with false confidence as the handsome actor on the other side of the room looked to the panel for guidance.
-The man on the left nodded, and the actor stood, lifting his chin as he became the character.
+The man on the left nodded, and the actor stood, lifting his chin, becoming his character.

 "That's me," he said, stepping closer to me.
 "I'm Michael Masters.
 What do you want with me?"